mianhuang/DataAnalytics-Python-Code/README.md

 # Read Me
-These are the Python code for I developed for the Data Analytics Certification Program at University of Texas at Austin.
+These are the Python code I developed for the Data Analytics Certification Program at University of Texas at Austin.

 P4DS4D_05_06_Mian.ipynb was just practicing python code from the Python for Data Science for Dummies chapters 5 & 6.